PaulModaley/battleships/readme.md

 ## Introduction

-Based on the traditional pencil and paper game, this version is a Python terminal game.
-It runs in Heroku which is Code Institute's mock terminal.
+Based on the traditional pencil and paper game, this version is a Python terminal game which runs in Heroku.

 ## [Table of Contents](#1-ux)